voxbone/webrtc-npm/README.md

       var voxrtc_secret = 'your_webrtc_secret';
     ````

-3. Create a new Voxbone object that will create the hash using the credentials
+3. Create a new Voxbone object that will create the hash using the credentials & the expiring time (in seconds) as optional value (default is 300 seconds ~ 5 minutes)

     `````
       var voxbone = new Voxbone({
           voxrtcUsername: voxrtc_username,
-          voxrtcSecret: voxrtc_secret
+          voxrtcSecret: voxrtc_secret,
+          voxrtcExpiresInSeconds: 300
       });
     `````